Yipara logoYipara

 Dog Acne vs Mange vs Skin Infection (How to Tell)

 Several conditions look similar to dog acne at first glance, but need very different treatments.
-Canine acne: pimples and blackheads clustered on the chin and lower lip, no hair loss, mild to no itching, dog otherwise healthy.
-Demodectic mange: patchy hair loss with darkening and scaliness — usually starts around eyes/muzzle/paws, not pimply.
-Diagnosed by skin scraping under microscope.
-Sarcoptic mange (scabies): intense itching across the body (especially ear edges, elbows, belly), crusty skin, not pimple-like.
+Canine acne: pimples and blackheads clustered on the chin and lower lip, no hair loss, mild to no itching, dog otherwise healthy. follicle mite mange: patchy hair loss with darkening and scaliness — usually starts around eyes/muzzle/paws, not pimply.
+Diagnosed by skin scraping under microscope. scabies mange: intense itching across the body (especially ear edges, elbows, belly), crusty skin, not pimple-like.
 Highly contagious.
-Bacterial folliculitis / pyoderma: pustules that look like acne but spread across the body, not limited to the chin.
+Bacterial skin infection: pustules that look like acne but spread across the body, not limited to the chin.
 Food allergy: pimples/redness that may involve the face but also ears, belly, paws; usually itchy.
-Contact dermatitis: red rash on the chin after contact with plastic, detergents, or new materials — flat redness rather than distinct pimples.
+Skin contact reactions: red rash on the chin after contact with plastic, detergents, or new materials — flat redness rather than distinct pimples.
 If you see HAIR LOSS + intense itching + spreading pattern → suspect mange, see a vet urgently.
 If limited to chin + no hair loss → most likely acne.

 Pimples on your dog's chin?

 Upload a photo now.
-Our AI can flag visual patterns commonly associated with it's canine acne, puppy acne, folliculitis, or mange — plus severity stage, home care steps, and when to see a vet.
+Our AI can flag visual patterns commonly associated with it's canine acne, puppy acne, skin infection, or mange — plus severity stage, home care steps, and when to see a vet.

 Check Dog Acne Now →